JulienReveillon/CFD-install-post-ubuntu/README.md

     bash CFD-install-post-ubuntu1804-level1-baseCFD.sh > log.baseCFD

-warning : it will ask you for the sudo passwd several time, enter it. but do no sudo the whole script otherwise you will have owner/group problems be sure to have a fast internat connection, SALOME package > 3Go
+    warning : it will ask you for the sudo passwd several time, enter it. but do no sudo the whole script otherwise you will have owner/group problems be sure to have a fast internet connection, SALOME package is greater than 3Go

 1. Restart ubuntu